Looking for Facebook content ideas?

 I’m a huge fan of caption contests!

-Since I’m not as creative as I’d like to be, I love seeing how other people get creative with their captions.
-Caption contests are popular & tend to bring out the fun & creative side of people.
+Since I’m not as creative as I'd like to be, I love seeing how other people get creative with their captions.
+Caption contests are popular and tend to bring out the fun and creative side of people.

 You can either:

 - say that comments with the most likes win

 Here is an example of a Caption Contest:

 This contest is super simple!
 You just write an incomplete sentence and ask your fans to complete it.

 >> TIP: you can use Post Planner's awesome "Fill-in-the-blank" category in their Status Ideas Engine to get ideas!

 You can also use photos to attract attention and caption your photo with the incomplete sentence.

 Don’t forget to pick a theme that fits with your brand!